In This Guide

 The Bali tourist levy refund policy is limited:

-- Trip cancellation — If you cancel your trip entirely, you may request a refund through the Bali tourist levy system.
-Refund processing can take 14-30 business days.
+- Trip cancellation — If you cancel your trip entirely, you may be able to request a refund through the official Love Bali system.
+Processing times aren't guaranteed, so allow plenty of time.

 - Date changes — If you change your travel dates, contact customer support to update your levy.
 In many cases, the QR code can be reissued for new dates without additional payment.